Skip to main content

 Steven W. Hemelt

-Associate Professor of Public Policy
+Professor of Public Policy

 919-962-4334

-Hemelt teaches courses on research design, causal inference, and policy analysis.
+Hemelt teaches courses on research design, causal inference, and quantitative analysis.
 Before joining the faculty at UNC, he was a Postdoctoral Research Fellow at the University of Michigan and an Assistant Professor at Cornell College.
 Prior to graduate school, he was a high school teacher in Maryland.
 Hemelt holds bachelor’s degrees in Economics and Spanish, a master’s degree in Economic Policy Analysis, and a Ph.D. in Public Policy from the University of Maryland, Baltimore County (UMBC).

 Steven W. Hemelt